RJW20/ml-weather-forecasting/README.md

 The best version of the model achieves a test MAE of 0.388 m/s, and the following (sample of) predictions vs targets:

 ![Stacked recurrent dropout network predictions](/figures/wind/stacked_recurrent_evaluation.png)

+### Closing Thoughts
+All of the models we tried performed significantly better than the baseline, and due to having the best results and the smallest computational costs the simple recurrent model is the clear winner when it comes to predicting the wind vector.

 ## Rainfall Prediction
 We will attempt to predict the amount of rainfall within the next hour.
 We will use a window of 36 timesteps (so data spanning 6 hours in this case).
 We will use a training, validation, testing data split of 0.7, 0.2, 0.1.
 The loss used in any model training is the mean squared error, but we will track the mean absolute error (MAE) on the validation and testing datasets.